 For many people working from home is considered the holy grail of the work/parent life balance- you can roll out of bed and straight on to your laptop, get the kids to school, and then come home and crack on with work (buh bye long commute), before heading back to school to pick up your little darlings.

 Well, yes, whilst this is kinda loosely correct, working from home isn’t always all it’s cracked up to be.
 Whilst I love the fact that I can juggle my work around for the children, bung in some washing and fit in a gym session or a run, the lack of adult company and need to stay motivated due to potential distractions can thwart the day’s best laid plans.
+I also want to try and stay fit and healthy whilst working from home (it’s easy just to not move!), so that means a good diet as well as movement, and exercising from my desk whilst I work using desk exercise equipment.

 You often find yourself talking to that shop assistant about ANYTHING for a little too long.